levitatingpineapple/feed-radar/README.md

 <img src=".readme/banner.png" />
 </div>

-A modern Feed reader for Apple's platforms with rich media support.
+A modern Feed reader for Apple's platforms with pretty good media support.

 ![app](.readme/app.webp)

+## Why?

+With most recommendation algorithms evolving into [engagement maximizers](https://medium.com/understanding-recommenders/whats-right-and-what-s-wrong-with-optimizing-for-engagement-5abaac021851) and spam generation becoming both cheaper and more effective, compiling feeds locally has once again become an enticing solution for ensuring high quality information.

+However, the media format is always changing.
+It's not just blogs and news articles anymore.
+While feed protocols do have enough flexibility to support rich media formats, the same can't be said about the software which implements them.

+The goal of this project it to provide comparable user experience to that of centralized feeds by leveraging already existing features of open standards.

 ## Features